Mir

-The International Television and Radio Company Mir (Межгосударственная телерадиокомпания Мир) is a multinational state-run broadcaster that offers Russian content to all countries within the Commonwealth of Independent States (CIS).
-The concept of establishing Mir was conceived by former Kazakh President Nursultan Nazarbayev.
-In 1992, eight heads of state from CIS countries made the decision to establish the broadcaster.
-Of all CIS members, only Ukraine did not sign the agreement to establish Mir and subsequently banned the channel in its territory (since 2015).
-This was due to the fact that the channel’s programming was perceived as calling for changes in the country’s political system.
+The International Television and Radio Company Mir (Межгосударственная телерадиокомпания Мир) is a multinational, state-run broadcaster created to provide Russian-language content across the Commonwealth of Independent States (CIS).
+The idea of establishing Mir was first proposed by former Kazakh President Nursultan Nazarbayev.
+In 1992, eight CIS heads of state signed the agreement to establish the broadcaster.
+Ukraine, however, declined to participate, and since 2015 has banned the channel outright, citing programming that was perceived as advocating political change within the country.

 Media assets